lukkasmatteus00/jobsity_challenge/README.md

 - Deliver a good automation suite.
 - The project should be able to run on any computer.

-I focus on order and paymento to create the suite test, because I did not find the return order to automated.
+I focused on order and payment to create the suite test, because I did not find the return order to be automated.

 `Demonstration of the scenario applied in the UI automated test.`